vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 ### filename_append_uuid

 Whether or not to append a UUID v4 token to the end of the file.
 This ensures there are no name collisions high volume use cases.
-See [Object Naming](#object-naming) for more info.
+See [Object naming](#object-naming) for more info.

 </Field>